holatuwol/W241-MemoryReadingRecall/00-final-project.md

 This assignment presents a quandary to the student.
 What should the student take away from the reading?
 Is a high-level understanding of the file system sufficient, or does the teacher care about the functional level of connecting several computers?
 Should the student memorize countless details or gloss over them?
 The expectation is finally clarified when the class meets to actually discuss the reading.
 If the students failed to read the teacher's mind then this may feed a negative view of the student, or the student may feel that the preparation time was wasted.

 Details are important!
 Or perhaps they are not?
-It depends upon the people involved in the contractual agreement to read and discuss the text.
+It depends upon the people involved in the agreement to read and discuss the text.

 Personality
 -----------